 Types of recent scams include offers of free items (such as phones), sales for facemasks that were in short supply, COVID-19 home-test kits, donation requests for COVID-19 charities, or by instilling fear that the National Guard or Center for Disease Control is locking down the country and you must purchase emergency food supplies.

 Malicious individuals file false unemployment claims to collect unemployment benefits.
-This fraudulent activity occurs across the country and is not due to a data breach at the UNT System, as confirmed by UNT System IT Shared Services Information Security.
+This fraudulent activity occurs across the country and is not due to a data breach at the UNT System, confirmed by UNT System IT Shared Services Information Security.
 UNT Human Resources monitors this situation daily and takes action when fraud is reported.

 The Texas Workforce Commission (TWC) fraud management has placed all UNT unemployment requests on hold at present.
 No unemployment benefits are paid until TWC receives confirmation from UNT Human Resources that the unemployment claim is legitimate.
 You may receive notification before UNT Human Resources from the Texas Workforce Commission regarding your unemployment claim.